lsolesen/minimal-mistakes/docs/_docs/20-known-issues.md

 Here is a list:

-## Does not render en-dash

---- does not render to en-dash

 ## Where filer does not work

-`where` filter does not work.
+`where` filter does not work for arrays like tags and categories.
 Everytime it is used it just returns en empty collection after filtering.

+Right now you can use `where2` to use with arrays.

 ## Tags and categories pages are not sorted.